-- 1. Does not proceed with the amendment to Policy No. 7.6.2 Heritage Management Assessments on the basis that an alternative approach is more appropriate; and - Adopts revised Policy No. 7.6.5 Heritage Management Amendments to the Municipal Heritage Inventory (MHI), to replace the existing Policy No. 7.6.5 - Heritage Management - Amendments to the Municipal Heritage Inventory (MHI).
+- 1. Does not proceed with the amendment to Policy No. 7.6.2 Heritage Management Assessments on the basis that an alternative approach is more appropriate; and - 2.
+Adopts revised Policy No. 7.6.5 Heritage Management Amendments to the Municipal Heritage Inventory (MHI), to replace the existing Policy No. 7.6.5 Heritage Management Amendments to the Municipal Heritage Inventory (MHI).

-5.1.6 Outcomes of Advertising and Final Adoption of Draft Planning Policy No. 7.7.2 - Car Sharing
+9.1.6 Outcomes of Advertising and Final Adoption of Draft Planning Policy No. 7.7.2 - Car Sharing

-Ward: Both Date: 12 June 2015 Precinct: All All File Ref: SC1677 Attachments: 1 - Draft Car Sharing Policy 2 - Summary of Submissions 3 - Changes to the Draft Policy Tabled Items: Nil Reporting Officers: A Marriott, Sustainability Officer J O'Keefe, Manager Strategic Planning Sustainability and Heritage Services Responsible Officer: G Poezyn, Director Planning Services
+Ward: Both Date: 12 June 2015

+Precinct: All File Ref: SC1677

+1 - Draft Car Sharing Policy 2 - Summary of Submissions

+Attachments:

+$\frac{3}{3}$ - Changes to the Draft Policy

+Tabled Items: Nil

+A Marriott, Sustainability Off icer

+Reporting Officers: J O'Keefe, Manager Strategic Planning Sustainability and Heritage

+Services

+Responsible Officer: G Poezyn, Director Planning Services